JaredMathis/Mykro/README.txt

     Every time you execute a function, git_acp is called git_acp will git add, git commit then git push (automate git to save time)

-    You don't have to type out the full name
-        For example, to run "file_js_new", you could write "fjew" instead.
-It will look for functions containing an 'f' followed by 'j' followed by 'e' etc. [f]ile_[j]s_n[e][w] satisfies this.

-    To create a new javascript file, type: file_js_new file_name
+    To create a new javascript file, type: file_js_add file_name